pmp-library/pmp-library/doc/development.md

 - Use the <tt>\#pragma once</tt> compiler directive at the beginning of each header file in order to protect against multiple inclusion.

-- Use the `surface_mesh` namespace in order to avoid conflicts.
+- Use the `pmp` namespace in order to avoid conflicts.
 In source files, do not add an additional level of indentation due to the namespace:

-        namespace surface_mesh {
+        namespace pmp {

         class ExampleClass
         {